 Decide on location

 If you haven’t already, decide on where to get married.
+I often advise my couples to decide this early as it sets the tone for the rest of your wedding planning.
 Do you want to get married at home; in the city where you live or somewhere in the country?
 Or is the call of a destination abroad (when we can travel again) far more appealing?
 Destinations like here in the UK, Italy, France, Spain etc are all great choices for wedding weekends or multi-day wedding celebrations so decide early on and start to make your plans based on where you’ve decided.

 Decide on your wedding style

-This is your opportunity to dream and forget about being in quarantine (for a while at least!)
-Let your minds soar as you imagine the style of wedding you want, how you want your guests to feel throughout the duration of your wedding celebrations and the kind of ambience you want to create for your guests for each day / aspect of your multi day wedding celebrations.
-Have a look at how to determine your wedding style to help you if you’re stuck on ideas.
+This is your opportunity to dream and forget about being in quarantine (at least for a while!)
+Let your minds soar as you imagine the style of wedding you want, how you want your guests to feel throughout the duration of your wedding celebrations and the kind of ambience you want to create for your guests for each day / aspect of your wedding celebrations.
+I often help my couples decide this when at the early stages of their wedding planning as together with the location it sets the tone for the whole wedding.
+If you’re stuck for ideas, have a look at how to determine your wedding style to help you.